Numerical Methods for MHD - Part 2: Numerical Methods and Solution Techniques

 - a: advection speed

-- Nx, Nt: number of points in space and time
+- Nt: number of time steps

 """